dymmond/sayer/docs/getting-started.md

 uv pip install sayer
 ```

-Once installed, you’ll have everything you need to start building CLIs immediately.
+Once installed, you'll have everything you need to start building CLIs immediately.

 ---

 ## 🚀 Your First CLI

-Here’s a simple Hello World app using Sayer:
+Here's a simple Hello World app using Sayer:

 ```python
 # app.py